apache/apex-core/docs/application_development.md

 Before you start deploying, testing and troubleshooting your application on a cluster, you should ensure that Hadoop (version 2.6.0 or later) is properly installed and you have basic skills for working with it.
+Due to a known vulnerability in Apache Yarn, Apex community recommends Hadoop version 2.7.4 or later.

 ------------------------------------------------------------------------